developer-sahadat/writerfly-in-firebase-and-ReactJs/README.md

 - The website has some services, each service has a button clicking the button will take you to the Protected Checkout page.
 If you are logged in, you will be taken to the Protected page
 - The website has a login and sign-up page.
 Sign in or sign up can be done with Google & Facebook
 - Also, the website blogs have answered 3 questions and there is some writing about me in About

+## The technology used in this project (framework, library)

+1. This project uses CSS Framework Bootstrap
+2. This project uses Javascript library ReactJs
+3. Firebase authentication has been added
+4. React firebase hooks have been used
+5. React router used